lbnl-science-it/scienceit-docs/docs/kubernetes/access-and-login.md

 - **The browser does not open.** Copy the URL printed in the terminal and open it manually.
 If you are working over SSH, forward the local port `kubelogin` listens on (`8000` by default).
 - **`error: unknown command "oidc-login"`.** The plugin is not on your `PATH` under the name `kubectl-oidc_login`.
 Check with `kubectl plugin list`.
 - **Commands run against the wrong cluster.** Confirm which config is active with `kubectl config current-context` and check the value of `KUBECONFIG`.
+- **Authentication is stuck or the cached token is bad.** Clear the cache with `kubectl oidc-login clean` and run a `kubectl` command again to re-authenticate.